SadakhyaNarnur/Kaizntree_items_dashboard/README.md

 ]

-Deployment:
+### Deployment
-Using the docker file provided to create your own docker image and run on any platform that supports docker.
+'Using the docker file provided to create your own docker image and run on any platform that supports docker.
+'

+### Start Application
-Application flow starts at http://localhost:8000/login/
+'Application flow starts at http://localhost:8000/login/'